 This classic lesbian movie manages to put a comical spin on a more serious subject matter.

-Once Megan gets to True Directions, she realises she may have been suppressing her sexuality after all.
-Megan finds herself increasingly attracted to out and proud Graham, and an endearing love story develops.
+Once Megan gets to True Directions, she realises she may have been suppressing her identity after all.
+Megan finds herself increasingly attracted to out and proud Graham and an endearing love story develops.

 You’re sure to recognise a few faces as well.
 Including Natasha Lyonne, who plays Nicky in the lesbian Netflix sensation Orange is the New Black.

 As heartbreaking as this one is, It wouldn’t be a list of the best lesbian movies without mentioning Gia.

 Gia is a biographical film about the tumultuous life of one of America’s first supermodels, Gia Carangi.
 She was only 16 when she rose to stardom; in the hedonistic days of the 1980s.

 She was openly lesbian/bisexual, partied hard, and did lots of drugs.
 But this would come to be her downfall when she contracts HIV from an infected needed.

 Angelina Jolie stars as Gia in the movie – a role which she plays flawlessly.
 Both women are renowned for their breathtaking beauty as well as their wild side, so Jolie is a natural fit.

 One of the movie’s highlights is the lesbian love story between Gia and Linda.